DanielSlater/AlphaToe/README.md

 I've also found this useful: https://anaconda.org/jjhelmus/tensorflow

-Then run the file file script/policy_gradient.py with this directory as the root.
+Then run the file file policy_gradient.py

 This has been tested with python 2.7 and 3.5